Saint-Laurent-du-Maroni

 Saint-Laurent-du-Maroni (/fr/, lit.
-'Saint-Laurent of the Maroni'; Sen-Laurent-di-Maronni) is a commune of French Guiana, an overseas region and department of France located in South America.
+'Saint-Laurent of the Maroni'; Sen-Laurent-di-Maronni; Soolan) is a commune of French Guiana, an overseas region and department of France located in South America.
 Saint-Laurent-du-Maroni is one of the three sub-prefectures of French Guiana and the seat of the Arrondissement of Saint-Laurent-du-Maroni.
-It is the second most populous city of French Guiana, with 50,250 inhabitants at the January 2021 census.
+It is the second most populous city of French Guiana, with 54,429 inhabitants at the January 2023 census.

-It was a prison commune from 1880, closed in 1946 and made into a normal commune.
+Saint-Laurent-du-Maroni was the site of a penal colony from 1858 to 1946.
 In 2025 France announced a plan to open a new high-security prison there.